miku/nntour/README.md

 ```

 We do a forward-pass, compute a loss (measure of our *wrongness*) and [backprop](https://page.mi.fu-berlin.de/rojas/neural/chapter/K7.pdf)
-the error a fixed number of iterations, e.g. 10000.
+the error.
+We repeat this a fixed number of times, e.g. 10000.

 ```python
     # 10000 x FP, BP